totalslacker-civ6mods/Historical-Victories/README.md

 ### CIVILIZATION_BYZANTIUM
 1. Holy Wisdom : None
    - Build the Hagia Sophia wonder
-2. Religious Icons : None
+2. Religious Icons : End of Medieval Era
    - Have the highest faith per turn
    - Have the highest culture
    - Convert all cities to your religion
-3. Greek Fire : None
+3. Greek Fire : <= Medieval Era
    - Kill 20 units with the Byzantine Dromon unit
    - Own 10 coastal cities
    - Control a named sea of at least 6 plots